BCH 3023 Elementary Organic and Biological Chemistry 3 Credits

 Restoration theory and planning, disturbed land reclamation, woodland/wetland/river restoration, invasive species, community involvement, and monitoring, and emphasizes plant selection, establishment and maintenance.

-A basic course in residential landscape design including preparation, evaluation and implementation of simple landscape plans.
-Emphasis on the use of ornamental plants for functional and aesthetic improvement of home environments.
-Students may be expected to attend one or two Saturday field trips.
+Basics of residential landscape design including preparation, evaluation and implementation of simple landscape plans.
+Emphasizes the use of ornamental plants for functional and aesthetic improvement of home environments.
+Expect to attend one or two Saturday field trips.

 Sustainable landscape design concepts and practices to create regenerative and resilient residential landscapes that demonstrate advanced design skills and knowledge.

 A non-majors overview of environmental horticulture that emphasizes the art and science of growing, installing and maintaining plants used to enhance and improve the human environment indoors and outdoors.
-Students gain familiarity with the science and the industries associated with environmental horticulture.
+Gain familiarity with the science and the industries associated with environmental horticulture.

 A hands-on, multidisciplinary approach to environmental horticulture delivered through the context of the human senses.
-Class activities, assignments and projects are designed to enhance students’ awareness and understanding of how horticulture relates to the natural and built world, as well as the ways in which people perceive those worlds.
+Class activities, assignments and projects enhance awareness and understanding of how horticulture relates to the natural and built world, as well as the ways in which people perceive those worlds.

 Comparisons of turfgrass for their landscape and recreational uses.
 Growth characteristics, method of propagation, and basic management requirements, including control of important pest problems, are covered.